-Bright or deep colors are best such as leafy greens (bok choi, spinach, broccoli, etc), berries (especially blueberries), red bell peppers, papaya, mango, moringa, etc. Also, kim chi.
+Bright or deep colors are best such as leafy greens (bok choi, spinach, broccoli, etc), berries, red bell peppers, papaya, moringa, etc.

 Wash all fruits and vegetables.
-Even organically grown fruits and vegetables will probably have had some type of poison sprayed on it at some stage.
+Even organic fruits and vegetables can have poison sprayed on them.
 Also, ensure you use water you would consider safe to drink.

 Get a good variety.
 Different foods have different nutritional value.
 When it comes to fruit and vegetables, choose a variety of colors and types.
 This actually applies to all food.
 Ensure you are consuming a good mix of proteins, dairy, fruit, vegetables, complex carbohydrates, good fats, etc.

 Proteins.
-Vegetarian proteins (tofu, eggs, beans, etc.) are best for a number of reasons – not just health.
+Vegetarian proteins (tofu, eggs, beans, etc.) are best for health and other reasons.
 Failing that, go for fish (salmon is great) and lean meats (skinless chicken and lean beef are my favorites).

 When you crave something sweet go for dark chocolate.
 The higher percentage of cocoa the better.
 Raw Honey is also great.